 The LMHA website is to be utilized throughout the entire season, it is very useful and helpful.
 Your password for your specific team homepage will be given to you by the LMHA Secretary - firstname.lastname@example.org.
 If you need any assistance getting started on your homepage please contact the secretary or one of the persons above.

-For League information go to LINKS on the LMHA website, then under League Links you will find your appropriate League, all teams are under the 1660 league except for Bantam AA, Midget AA, female hockey and LJAC teams.
+For League information go to LINKS on the LMHA website, then under League Links you will find your appropriate League, all teams are under the Northern Alberta Interlock (NAI) league except for Bantam AA, Midget AA, female hockey and LJAC teams.
 Please check the league website immediately and often for preseason (tiering) schedule.
-Game books from your league should come from our President or level Director. www.1660.ab.ca
+Game books from your league should come from your Level Director.

-To link your team game schedule from 1660 to your TEAM page:
+To link your team game schedule from NAI to your personal device:

 Here are the steps: